Medical Internship for Teenagers in Sri Lanka

 If you answered yes to all of these questions, this project is definitely for you!
 You’ll learn about medicine from experienced doctors and help disadvantaged communities through outreach work.
 This will help add valuable medical experience to your CV and demonstrate your commitment to helping others.

-This medical internship in Sri Lanka is designed by our staff for teenagers your age.
-All activities will take place in groups, follow a set itinerary, and be supervised by Projects Abroad staff.
-This ensures that you can relax, learn, and have fun throughout your trip.
+This medical internship in Sri Lanka is designed by our staff exclusively for teenagers.
+All activities will take place in groups, follow a set itinerary, and you will be fully supervised throughout.
+This means you can relax, learn, and have fun throughout your trip without worrying about logistics, meals, and other details.

 Aims & Impact

-The aim of this project is to offer you the opportunity to gain medical experience in a developing country.
+The aim of this project is to offer you the opportunity to gain medical experience in a different economic and cultural context.

 You will spend time learning directly from doctors and nurses and gain insight into the healthcare challenges people in Sri Lanka face.
-This will add valuable work experience to your CV and give you interesting points to talk about in interviews and applications.
+This will add valuable work experience to your CV, and give you solid talking points in interviews and applications.
 The outreach work you do will also demonstrate your dedication to helping those in need.

 While Sri Lanka does provide free healthcare services to all its citizens, these can sometimes be limited or inconsistent.
 You’ll work alongside medical staff to provide important basic medical services in disadvantaged, rural areas.